zencart/documentation/content/user/payment/paypal_express_checkout.md

     5. Click Sign Up
     6. Fill in your information, and submit your application.
 Approval takes between 24 and 48 hours.
     7. Once approved, accept the Pro billing agreement.
 Check the Getting Started section on the upper left of your account overview page.
-    8. In your Zen Cart® admin, enable the Website Payments Pro module and choose the appropriate settings for your account.
+    8. In your Zen Cart admin, enable the Website Payments Pro module and choose the appropriate settings for your account.